-Simple step by step instructions on how to How to Turn Tomatoes Red!
-All you need is a box!
+Simple step by step instructions on how to turn green tomatoes red!
+All you need is a box, it’s so easy!

 It’s a few days from November but I’m still enjoying fresh tomatoes.
 No, I’m not picking them from the garden, that ship has sailed.
-The nights became too cold a few weeks ago and the garden was pretty much put to sleep, minus a few hearty greens.
-To grab some fresh tomatoes I’m now picking them from a shoebox.
-To be exact, 4 big shoeboxes full of tomatoes.
+The nights became too cold a few weeks ago and the garden was pretty much minus a few hearty greens.
+To grab some fresh tomatoes I’m now picking them from a shoe box.
+To be exact, 4 big shoe boxes full of tomatoes.

 Don’t you hate when it’s the end of the season and you have hundreds of green tomatoes staring at you?
 The sadness..
 The tears.
 The longing to want to save all those baby green tomatoes so they can turn into big red adults one day.

 We had so many green roma and cherry tomatoes left we couldn’t let them go bad.
 Never leave a tomato behind.
 We aren’t big fried green tomato fans, so it was back to the basics, time to box up those tomatoes and let them turn red naturally.

 The way to do is really simple.
 Are you ready?